sushant-bagul/sushant-bagul.github.io/README.md

 - [**Railway Management System**](https://github.com/Sushant1209/Railway-Management-System) - Python, MySQL
   - Developed a Railway Reservation System using **Python** and **MySQL** as the backend.
-  - Users can perform tasks such as **booking a ticket, cancelling a booked ticket, checking fares, and checking their bookings.**
+  - Users can perform tasks such as **booking a ticket, canceling a booked ticket, checking fares, and checking their bookings.**

 - [**Text Editor**](https://github.com/Sushant1209/TextEditor) - Java Swing
   - Text Editor is a free app that allows you to create, open, and edit text files on your computer.